 This hearing highlighted the burden on the healthcare system caused by “defensive medicine,” which adds expense without improving the quality of patient care.
 Both Drs.
 Weinstein and Hoven testified on behalf of physicians, calling for the need for comprehensive medical liability reform including caps on non-economic damages.
 Ms. Doroshow testified to the contrary, citing reports that show that the cost of malpractice insurance has been going down in recent years, and that states that have significant tort reform laws, such as California and Texas, do not have significantly lower costs of malpractice insurance than those without it.
 This hearing was held prior to and set the stage for the introduction of H.R.
 5, the Help Efficient, Accessible, Low-cost, Timely Healthcare (HEALTH) Act of 2011, a medical liability reform bill introduced by Representative Phil Gingrey, MD (R-GA).

-For more information and to view testimony from this hearing, click here.
+For more information and to view testimony from this hearing, click here (link removed).

 House of Representatives Committee on Ways and Means